northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/conda.md

 1. Your `~/.conda` may get very large if you install multiple packages and create many virtual Conda environments.
 Make sure to clean the Conda cache and clean unused packages with: `conda clean --all`.
 1. Clean unused Conda environments by first listing the environments with: `conda env list` , and then removing unused ones: `conda env remove --name <environment-name>`.
-1. You can build Conda environments in different locations to save space on your home directory (see [Storage Accessible on Discovery]).
+1. You can build Conda environments in different locations to save space on your home directory (see {ref}`data-storage`).
 You can use the `--prefix` flag when building your environment.
 For example: `conda create myenv --prefix=/work/<mygroup>/<mydirectory>`.
 1. Another recommended step is to update your Conda version (possible only when using Miniconda): `conda update conda -y`